github-linguist/linguist/README.md

 The actual syntax highlighting is handled by our Pygments wrapper, [Albino](https://github.com/github/albino).
 Linguist provides a [Lexer abstraction](https://github.com/github/linguist/blob/master/lib/linguist/lexer.rb) that determines which highlighter should be used on a file.

-We typical run on a prelease version of Pygments to get early access to new lexers.
+We typical run on a prerelease version of Pygments to get early access to new lexers.
 The [lexers.yml](https://github.com/github/linguist/blob/master/lib/linguist/lexers.yml) file is a dump of the lexers we have available on our server.
 If there is a new lexer in pygments-main not on the list, [open an issue](https://github.com/github/linguist/issues) and we'll try to upgrade it soon.

 ### MIME type detection